Project Runway cast: Where are they now?

 Char Glover (Season 13)

-As the "Tim Gunn Save" of season 13, Glover says, "the days of going outside without makeup or not looking decent are long gone."
-She's still based in Detroit, but is looking toward an L.A. move with her new fashion line, Rocknremix.
-The women's fashion line is a mixture of vintage finds reconstructed with her own designs: She calls it "Flygirl's fashion gumbo."
-She's also working on a web-series called "Vibing With Char," which will be on YouTube.
+As the "Tim Gunn Save" of season 13 and a returning contestant on Project Runway All Stars 6, Char Glover says, "the days of going outside without makeup or not looking decent are long gone."
+Raised in Detroit, the now-L.A. resident manages her fashion line, RocknRemix.
+The women's fashion line is a mixture of vintage finds reconstructed with her designs: She calls it "Flygirl's fashion gumbo."

 Kini Zamora (Season 13)

-Zamora finished season 13 as the second runner-up, and he's continued working back in his home state of Hawaii.
-He's contributed to many fashion shows for local, national, and international audiences and organizations, but mostly he's working on his designs: He says he's trying his best to balance his "local, island style clothing with modern, fashion-forward designs."
+Kini Zamora finished season 13 as the second runner-up, and he runs his store, Kini Zamora, in his home state of Hawaii.
+He's contributed to many fashion shows for local, national, and international audiences and organizations, but he's mostly working on his designs: Zamora says he's trying his best to balance his "local, island style clothing with modern, fashion-forward designs."

 Helen Castillo (Season 12)

-Castillo appeared on season 12 and returned for All Stars.
-She became a L'Oreal brand ambassador for Feria Violet hair color after her time on Project Runway, and is partnering with Macy's for a fall collection.
-Castillo is also a designer for judge Zac Posen; she will be helping with his Fall 2015 and Resort 2016 collections.
+Helen Castillo appeared on season 12 and returned for Project Runway All Stars season 4.
+She became a L'Oreal brand ambassador for Feria Violet hair color after her time on Project Runway, and collaborated with Mood Designer Fabrics for a 2022 fall collection.
+In addition to showcasing her designs on her Instagram, Castillo also gives lessons in fashion design as a professor at Montclair State University, teacher at Union City High School, and mentor on her Patreon.

 Justin LeBlanc (Season 12)